samanthasheadavis/gitOrgs/README.md

-# Github Orgs
+# GitHub Orgs
-#### Week 3 Day 3 Homework
+#### Week 4 Day 1 Homework

-Github Orgs is an interface to view someone's GitHub organizations.
-For this project I used JQuery Ajax calls to load JSON data and styled it with Sass.
+GitHub Orgs is an interface to view someone's GitHub organizations.
+For this project I used JQuery and Ajax calls to load JSON data and styled it with Sass.

 [See it on GitHub Pages](https://samanthasheadavis.github.io/gitOrgs/)
 #### Languages/Tools